matus42/StarTrek-Quiz/README.md

 ### **Targeted Audience**

-The primary goal is to create an engaging and visually pleasing quiz game that tests users' knowledge about Star Trek: The Next Generation,although everyone can play and learn a bit about startrek.
+The primary focus is to create an immersive and visually pleasing quiz game that tests the knowledge of users about Star Trek: The Next Generation.
+However, anyone can participate and gain insights into the world of Star Trek.

 ### **How to Play**